|HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

 The tibiae have a dark ring at the base and the antennae are largely pale, particularly the 2nd segment.

-Largely confined to southern England and south Wales, this is a scarce species associated with thyme growing in warm habitats such as chalk downland, quarries and sand dunes.
+Largely confined to southern England and south Wales, this is a very scarce species associated with Wild Thyme Thymus polytrichus growing in warm habitats such as chalk downland, quarries and sand dunes.

 Adult: all year